 The treatment can be made at little cost.
-Carbon disulphide (bi-sulphide of carbon) kills the weevil very efficiently.
-The makers furnish it in 50 pound drums, or it can be bought in small quanities from retailers.
+Carbon disulphide (bi-sulphide of carbon) and propylene dichloride mixture both kill the weevil very efficiently.
+The makers furnish it in 50 pound drums, or it can be bought in small quantities from retailers.
 Use about one pound for 50 bushels, in a tight bin.
-(For directions for fumigating see page 73.)
+(For directions for fumigating see page 74.)